mkprizzle/esu-at-scale/README.md

 + TargetSubscriptionID: Subscription hosting the Arc servers and licenses
 + MachineResourceGroupName: RG where the Arc machines live
 + LicenseResourceGroupName: RG where the licenses should be created (can be the same RG and often preferable)
++ Region: Azure region for the license to be created.
+Make sure the input is a valid Arc License region
++ AssociatedHost: Enter a host server (or other shared license) from higher up the list to associate its license to this server.
+Do not use with `AssociatedProdServer`
++ IsDR: Enter any input here if the server is DR as entitled by software assurance.
+Used with `AssociatedProdServer`
++ AssociatedProdServer: Enter a production server from higher up the list to associate its license to this server.
+Use only for Dev/Test MSDN or DR servers as entitled.
+Do not use with `AssociatedHost`

 # Please note:
 This information is being provided as-is with the terms of the MIT license, with no warranty/guarantee or support.
 It is free to use - and for demonstration purposes only.
 The process of hardening this for your needs is a task I leave to you.